T1000-Swift-Hail/PROJECT-2/README.md

 - feature :sign up user name and password
 - feature :sign in
 - feature :edite profile from settings
-- feature :display busnisses
+- feature :display busnisses Data
-- feature :display charts
+- feature :display charts Data
+- feature :Locolazation
+- feature :Dark mode

 ### Define the scenes :
-// Add description of the screens / scenes in your application.
+- welcome scene
+- Login scene
+- Signup scene
+- Busniss data scene
+- Chart scene
+- Sitting scene

 ### User Stories :
-// Add user stories here.

-#### Deadline for this project :  Deliver the project by 9:00 a.m. next Thursday Nov.
-11, 2021
+ I have more than one type of busniss i need a way to track my busniss esaly without cutting my vication or going to busniss location.

+## Note :

+I hope my project will be appreciated by you،thanku for every thing .